hpcc-systems/hpcc-vs-spark/Documentation/README.md

 <span id="_Toc492896166" class="anchor"><span id="_Toc495656335" class="anchor"></span></span>Experimental Methodology
 ======================================================================================================================

-The functions executed by both the Thor and Apache Spark clusters were selected for two reasons: 1) both have these functions as fundamental operations (for HPCC Systems in the ECL language and for Spark in the Scala language); and 2) others have used the same functions studying the performance of the Apache Spark cluster<sup>4</sup>.
+The functions executed by both the Thor and Apache Spark clusters were selected for two reasons: 1) both have these functions as fundamental operations (for HPCC Systems in the ECL language and for Spark in the Scala language); and 2) others (specifically DataBricks) have used the same functions studying the performance of the Apache Spark cluster<sup>4</sup>.

 <span id="_Toc492896167" class="anchor"><span id="_Toc495656336" class="anchor"></span></span>3.1 Data Generation
 -----------------------------------------------------------------------------------------------------------------